Tyler-KD/daily-thoughts-api/README.md

 **API Endpoints:**

-All endpoints must include the necessary paramaters or requests within the body.
+All endpoints must include the necessary parameters or requests within the body or URL.

 1. GET /api/users - Find all Users